-The riprap bankline and the rock retaining walls appurtenant to the concrete stairs on the lease premises are maintained by the Applicant and serve to stabilize the bank and support the integrity of both the river and the upland property.
-Loss or degradation of these structures could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
-As such, these improvements provide a benefit to both the public and the upland owner and do not negatively impact the Public Trust uses in this location.
+The existing riprap bankline on the lease premises is maintained by the Applicant and serves to stabilize the bank and support the integrity of both the river and the upland property.
+Loss or degradation of this structure could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
+As such, the riprap bankline provides a benefit to both the public and the upland owner and does not negatively impact the Public Trust uses in this location.

-The existing concrete patios with railings and rock retaining walls, planter areas with rock retaining walls, and the shower on the lease premises serve as an extension of the upland property and represent a private use of public land which is generally not consistent with the Public Trust.
+The existing fire pit on the lease premises serves as an extension of the upland property and represents a private use of public land which is generally not consistent with the Public Trust.
 However, the Commission has issued leases on a limited basis for existing facilities that are not generally consistent with the Public Trust when such facilities do not significantly interfere with Public Trust needs and values.
-The existing concrete patios with railings and rock retaining walls, planter areas with rock retaining walls, and the shower on the lease premises meet these qualifications.
-They have existed for many years in this location, do not significantly interfere with Public Trust needs and values, and public access to the river is preserved by the Easement detailed above.
-Additionally, the lease includes provisions to ensure non-interference with public access to and within the Easement and the stairs that provide safe access to the River.
+The existing fire pit on the lease premises meets these qualifications as it has existed for many years, does not significantly interfere with Public Trust needs and values at this location, and because public access to the river is preserved by the Easement detailed above.
+Additionally, to further ensure that the uses and improvements authorized by the proposed lease do not impair public access, the lease includes provisions protecting access to Public Trust resources within the lease area.